 Once the leaves of the camphor tree are crushed and distilled, a white crystalline substance is created.
 That substance is then used in medicines, incense, and as an insect repellent.
 In China, one chemotype is used to create imitation eucalyptus oil.
-For purposes of this article, we will look at the benefits of camphor oil, the only product of the tree that is used medicinally.
+For the purposes of this article, we will look at the benefits of camphor oil, the only product of the tree that is used medicinally.

 Camphor oil was originally extracted and distilled from trees that are considered mature, over 50 years old.
 At one time, the oil was extracted by steam distillation from various parts of the tree, including root stumps, branches, flowers, and chipped wood.
 Today, the oil is only extracted from the leaves in hopes of sustaining the life of the tree.
 Camphor oil comes in four grades, white, yellow, brown, and blue.
 White camphor oil is the only grade used medicinally and has a pungent, clean, menthol aroma.